 Buying

 Most buyers see a staged listing and a marketing tearsheet.
 They commit on photographs and a CPA-on-call.
-A pre-purchase IDist engagement is an information advantage the seller does not expect — verified permit history, contractor provenance, condition record, substantiated maker attributions, capital-improvement defensibility.
+A pre-purchase IDist engagement is an information advantage the seller does not expect, verified permit history, contractor provenance, condition record, substantiated master attributions, capital-improvement defensibility.
 Whether the residence is on the market or pocketed.

 IRC §1012, §1016 · Treas.
 Reg. §1.1012-1, §1.1016-2